Ok, that’s it – you can't do it anymore. You’re done. You’ve tried your hardest, but you just can’t seem to make your marriage work.

 4. One approach for how to tell your spouse you want a divorce is by being gentle but firm.

+How you ask for a divorce from your husband (or wife) will likely shape the way the entire divorce process unfolds.
+If you come at your spouse with anger, frustration or blame, don’t expect them to respond calmly.
 Instead, be as gentle and compassionate as you can be, yet firm in your decision.
 You'll want to be direct, but also respectful and kind.

 Think about how you would want to be told if the shoe were on the other foot.

 Remember – you’ve spent a long time - months or years - thinking about divorce, deciding if you should get a divorce and preparing for it.
+Chances are your spouse hasn't, so be understanding of their situation and allow some time for the news to sink in after you have the conversation.

 I encourage individuals to approach their spouse with the greatest compassion and to recognize the likelihood that they might be faced with a period of resistance, anger, and emotional escalation.